urfdvw/title_timer/README.md

 No, I cannot find such a nice, simple app that does the same thing.
 Yep, when it comes to simplicity and visual appealing, Mac is Light Years ahead of Windows.
 So I decided to just make one by myself.
-I made a web site that displays the time on the title.
+I made a web site that displays the time on the title, so that you can always see it in the taskbar.
-Currently, it is barebone and ugly, because I want to use it as soon as possible before I get to work today.

 # Usage
 Make sure you have the taskbar setting as below so that you can see the title of the sites.
 As I always do so, it is not a problem for me: